 About

-The Intemerate Working Group on Data, Statistics, and Valuation included Dr. Transform Aqorau, Dr. Timothy Bryar, Dr. Chanzo Greenidge, Ms. Rosa Koian, Mr. Clint Kuboyama, Mr. Barry Lalley, Mr. Tapiwa Nhidza, Mr. Samuel Akpobome Orovwuje, Mr. Arnie Saiki, Ms. Ali’itasi Stewart, Mr. Jamie Tanguay, Mr. Michael Wiener, and Dr. Jose Zambrana.
+The Intemerate Working Group on Data, Statistics, and Valuation included Dr. Transform Aqorau, Dr. Timothy Bryar, Dr. Chanzo Greenidge, Ms. Rosa Koian, Mr. Clint Kuboyama, Mr. Barry Lalley, Mr. Tapiwa Nhidza, Mr. Samuel Akpobome Orovwuje, Mr. Arnie Saiki, Ms. Ali’itasi Stewart, Dr. Jamie Tanguay, and Dr. Jose Zambrana.

 From L-R: Transform Aqorau, Tim Bryar, Arnie Saiki.
 Pacific Island Forum, Framework for Pacific Regionalism.